Skip to main content

 Original Purpose

-Coaching inn for travelers on the London–Harwich road (medieval tavern and lodging)
+14th-century posting house and coaching inn for travellers on the London–Harwich road

 Historical Significance